Formation and fate of the born-again planetary nebula HuBi 1: Results

 \section{Results}

-Figures~\ref{fig:rho}, \ref{fig:T}, \ref{fig:vel}, \ref{fig:pressure} and \ref{fig:ionization} show the evolution with time of $n$, $T$, $v$, $P$ and $\chi$ of the gas for the two simulations presented here, Run~A and B. For simplicity, $t$=0 has been set to the end of the VLTP, i.e., $t$ represents the time after the pVLTP onset.
+Figures~\ref{fig:rho}, \ref{fig:T}, \ref{fig:vel}, \ref{fig:pressure} and \ref{fig:ionization} show the evolution with time of $n$, $T$, $v$, $P$ and $\chi$ of the gas for the two simulations presented here, Run~A and B. For simplicity, $t$=0 has been set to the end of the VLTP $t=t_3$ in all subpanels of these figures.
+These subpanels thus represent snapshots at different times after the onset of the pVLTP.

 Figure~\ref{fig:rho} and \ref{fig:T} show that the dense VLTP material expands into the low-density, hot bubble created by the previously fast $v_\mathrm{PN}$ wind.
-By $t$ equal to 50~yr, the two simulations show the formation of a dense shell with radius between 0.02 and 0.03~pc (Fig.~\ref{fig:rho}).
+By 50~yr of evolution into the pVLTP phase, the two simulations show the formation of a dense shell with radius between 0.02 and 0.03~pc (Fig.~\ref{fig:rho}).

 It is important to note that due to the sudden variation of the stellar wind parameters and the ionizing photon flux, the inner edge of the hot bubble experiences noticeable changes.
 In particular, the ram pressure of the wind in the VLTP is not as high as that of the fast wind that fed the previous PN phase, which created the hot bubble (see Fig.~\ref{fig:initial_c} top left panel).
 As a result, the hot bubble falls back to smaller radii when the star evolves into the VLTP phase, creating instabilities that develop with time.
-Such effects are more evident in the gas velocity and pressure (Fig.~\ref{fig:vel} and \ref{fig:pressure}), with turbulent structures appearing at $t$ equal to 100~yr, and being are still noticeable 300~yr after the VLTP event and to some extent in the most evolved panel at 800~yr of Run~A. There is no apparent effect in the ionization fraction of these turbulent structures (see Fig.~\ref{fig:ionization}), implying that they are completely ionized in our simulations.
+Such effects are more evident in the gas velocity and pressure (Fig.~\ref{fig:vel} and \ref{fig:pressure}), with turbulent structures appearing at 100~yr after the pVLTP evolution, and are still noticeable after 300~yr and to some extent in the most evolved panel at 800~yr of Run~A. There is no apparent effect in the ionization fraction of these turbulent structures (see Fig.~\ref{fig:ionization}), implying that they are completely ionized in our simulations.

 The relatively small variation in velocity between the VLTP and pVLTP phases in both simulations is not enough to produce the hydrodynamic instabilities (e.g., Rayleigh-Taylor) reported in other works \citep{Stute2006,Toala2016}.
 As a consequence, our numerical results show the expansion of a smoothed shell expanding inside the old PN.